Luggage & Storage

 Charging Gear

-Charging adapters and cables can be stored separately so they are easy to access without digging through luggage.
+Charging adapters and cables can be stored separately under the front trunk platform so they are easy to access without digging through luggage.

 Max Cargo Mode